 NMSU’s Program in Strength and Conditioning program receives NSCA Recognition for successfully meeting established criteria, the National Strength and Conditioning Association officially recognizes the New Mexico State University’s Program in Strength and Conditioning.

-The Kinesiology – Exercise Science Track is for students who are interested in the anatomical and physiological bases for human movement as it pertains to human performance.
+The Kinesiology – Exercise Science Concentration is for students who are interested in the anatomical and physiological bases for human movement as it pertains to human performance.
 Many of the students in this program will go on to graduate programs in exercise science or enter directly into the wellness industry.
-Students interested in health careers (such as physical therapy or medicine) may choose this program but should also consider the “Clinical Exercise Science Track.”
+Students interested in health careers (such as physical therapy or medicine) may choose this program but should also consider the “Clinical Exercise Science Concentration.”

 Students are required to take several elective courses in addition to their curriculum requirements.
 Depending upon the student’s goals, students will meet with the Department Advisor and select courses which best meet the requirements necessary for application into professional and graduate programs.
 The vast majority of students entering this program seek professional graduate school tracks such as Physical Therapy, Occupational Therapy, Physician’s Assistant, Nursing, Chiropractic Medicine, Medical School, and other allied health professions.
 Many others work in corporate wellness, fitness, personal training, military training and as well as many other private sectors.
 We have even had a student follow on with Law School where they are combining each for their profession.